Line

 is a lot of money involved and not everyone would benefit

-equally from standardization.
-And if history is any indication,
+equally from MT line count standardization.
+And if history

-it will require a great many more years of political wrangling
+is any indication, it will require a great many more years

-source of great financial benefit for some industry players
+line is a source of great financial benefit for some medical

-and obviously is a source of consternation for others.
+transcription industry players and obviously is a source of

 The good news is that over the past

-several years there has been some modest progress in this
+several years there has been some modest progress in the area

 Definitions